Benja-media/Ulink/README.md

 # Welcome to Ulink (Formerly Instalink)!

-Ulink (Formerly InstaLink) is an open source bio link generator.
-Ulink uses a simple json file to create a fast biolink!
-Ulink is a Static site generator that provides your links in a clean Bio link
+Ulink is a simple Instagram Bio Link Generator.
+Instalink is the first (and only) bio link generator that has send-away messages

+Send-away messages that are short mesages that your guests will see when they click on a link.
+An example is

+`You are being teleported to` `Where ever they are being teleported to`

 # Geting Started